GabrielReisR/website_grr/content/blog/2021-08-07-initial-network/index.md

 ---
 title: "Estimating a psychometric network with qgraph"
 subtitle: "Learn how to estimate a simple network with qgraph"
-excerpt: "Understand qgraph's simplicity in estimating networks"
+excerpt: "Understand qgraph's simplicity in estimating networks."
 author: "Gabriel R. R."
 date: 2021-08-07
 output: